What to do if a program is running in the background but won't open in Windows: Causes, solutions, and tips

 How to check if the program is really in the background?

-Before applying any solution, it is important to confirm that the process is running but simply not displaying its window.
+Before applying any solution, it's important to confirm that the process is running but simply isn't displaying its window.
 On Windows, you can do this in several ways:

 • Accesses Task Manager by pressing Ctrl + Shift + Esc, or right-clicking on the taskbar and choosing “Task Manager.”